larsjuhljensen/JensenLab/_pages/training_stringapp_diseases.md

 ### 1.5 Enrichment analysis

 To find out more about the biological functions and processes related to the proteins in the merged network, we can perform enrichment analysis by selecting **Apps → STRING Enrichment → Retrieve functional enrichment** and press **OK**.
+Use the **Filter** icon above the enrichment results to select the **DISEASES** category and press **OK**.

+_Are any of the diseases from the disease trajectory among the enriched diseases?_

 ## Exercise 2